Elemino/depolitik/README.md

 # Earo #

-My attempt to reinvent the the diy forum using Ruby on the front end entirely.
+Reinventing the the diy forum using Ruby on the front-end exclusivaly with Opal.rb

-All contributions are welcomed.